clingen-data-model/clinvar-submitter/doc/sop.md

 - Output .csv file
 - Run Report

 Please review the run report for any issue with your provided input.
-If the are issues please fix and re-send your request.
+If there are issues in the input file please fix and re-send your request.

 **ClinVar-Submitter sample run report** clinvar-submitter-run-report.txt